Chris Kenny (boxing trainer)

 Christopher Patrick Kenny ONZM (13 March 1937 – 2 February 2016) was an Irish-born New Zealand boxing coach.
 He coached New Zealand squads and teams to the Commonwealth and Olympic Games.
 He coached his son Michael Kenny to a gold medal at the 1990 Commonwealth Games.

 In the 2012 New Year Honours, Kenny was appointed an Officer of the New Zealand Order of Merit for services to boxing.

-Kenny died at his home in Titahi Bay on 2 February 2016.
+Kenny died at his home in Tītahi Bay on 2 February 2016.